asdshawn/2024-NTU-SPAAHLS/README.md

 * C Synthesis Result:
 > [!NOTE]
 > Although it requires more resource usage, the latency is five times lower than other methods.
 	| Timing  | Latency(cycles) | BRAM | DSP | FF   | LUT  |
 	| ------- | --------------- | ---- | --- | ---- | ---- |
 	| 7.256ns | 1049666         | 228  | 45  | 6963 | 8874 |

+* Use "rewind" pragma to further optimize pipeline:
 	```cpp
 	// Loop Pipeline with distance 8 & Rewind.